Bavarian Lakes

 - View over romantic Riegsee

-- The highest peak of Germany
+- The highest peak in Germany

 - Source of the Isar